garrekstemo/Optics-Tutorials/src/lesson01.md

 ## Goals

-1. Learn basic optics components (laser, mirrors, irises, posts, etc.)
+1. Learn basic opticomechanical components (laser, mirrors, irises, posts, etc.)
-2. Basic mirror alignment using a red guide beam, two mirrors, and two irises
+3. Basic mirror alignment using a red guide beam, two mirrors, and two irises

 ## Mirrors
 - Beam should hit close to the center (so there is room for adjustment later)